Mortal Kombat Legends: Scorpion's Revenge: Development

 Reports of a new animated Mortal Kombat film was hinted at in January 2019 as a tie–in to the upcoming live–action reboot film Mortal Kombat.
 A year later, the animated film was announced officially as Mortal Kombat Legends: Scorpion's Revenge.
 Upon the film's official release, a special variant of the Warner Bros.
 Animation logo featured Scorpion strangling the Looney Tunes character Daffy Duck in place of Porky Pig for the normal opening logo.
 The logo originally was going to be where Daffy was impaled through the head by Scorpion's Kunai, but that was changed due to the studio having to adhere to age-appropriation regulations for their opening logos.
 This would follow up a year later in the film's sequel, Mortal Kombat Legends: Battle of the Realms featuring Shaggy Rogers from Scooby-Doo strangling Scorpion.

 Casting

 Patrick Seitz returned as the voice of Scorpion after his absence from Mortal Kombat 11.
 Steve Blum, who voiced the Kuai Liang version of Sub-Zero in Mortal Kombat X, voiced Bi-Han in the film.
-Grey Griffin voices Kitana after missing Mortal Kombat X due to her pregnancy at the time.
+Grey DeLisle voices Kitana after missing Mortal Kombat X due to her pregnancy at the time.
 Goro was voiced by Kevin Michael Richardson, who had voiced the character in the 1995 feature film.